 By 1910 a new vision of a “Greater Shorter,” and contributions from the J. L. Bass family and the J. P. Cooper family made the relocation of the school to its current site a reality.
 As construction symbolized a new era, President Azor Van Hoose and the trustees looked to the past for inspiration–the first Founder’s Day was instituted.
 The young women students celebrated the opening of the new campus in dozens of ways in the 1910s, including the first May Day Festival, the writing of “Alma Mater”, and the creation of the Periscope newspaper.

 On June 1, 2010, Shorter officially changed its name to Shorter University in a move designed to recognize the institution’s growth in recent years.
 In addition to traditional undergraduate programs, the university offers an array of adult-degree programs, master’s programs, and online courses that include general education as well as degree programs.
-In addition to the hilltop campus in Rome, Shorter operates campuses in Gwinnett, North Atlanta, and Riverdale; Shorter’s Robert H. Ledbetter College of Business is housed in the MidTown Crossing Shopping Center in Rome, and the School of Nursing is located in a facility in Rome’s Riverbend Center.
+In addition to the hilltop campus in Rome, Shorter operates campuses in Duluth, Marietta, and Riverdale; Shorter’s Robert H. Ledbetter College of Business is housed in the MidTown Crossing Shopping Center in Rome, and the School of Education and the School of Nursing are located on the Thornwood Campus.